odie5533/WarcMITMProxy/README.md

 To use WarcMITMProxy, open a web browser and change the proxy settings to connect to 127.0.0.1:8000.
 Then from a console, run `python warcmitmproxy.py`.
 Any browsing activity is passed through the proxy and saved into a WARC file.
+I recommend browsing with [QupZilla](http://www.qupzilla.com/), which is a portable, lightweight browser based WebKit.

 SSL Certificate
 ===============